thomasfossum/bysykkel/README.md

 Alternatively, get it running locally by:

 1. Install PNPM (https://pnpm.io/installation)
-2. navigate to project root and run "pnpm install"
+2. navigate to project root and run "pnpm install dev"
 3. run "pnpm run dev"
 4. go to localhost:5173 in browser and enjoy